Does it Matter Where You Get Your MBA?

 Recent reports suggest that business school rankings might matter less than many MBA applicants believe.
 Several of these articles imply that MBA candidates need not compare measures besides starting salaries upon graduation when choosing a business school.

 Yes, it most definitely matters—and the following guide explains why.
-This article presents recent controversial reports that attempt to compare MBA programs as investments, analyzes these comparisons’ deficiencies, and explains why winning admission from the best MBA programs still makes sense.
-Appreciating these reports’ limitations first requires understanding some simple valuation techniques, where we kick off our analysis.
+This article presents controversial reports that attempt to compare MBA programs as investments, analyzes the deficiencies in these comparisons, and explains why securing admission to the best MBA programs still makes sense.
+Appreciating the limitations of these reports first requires understanding some basic valuation techniques, which we will use to kick off our analysis.

 Featured MBA Programs